christinespades/ildzium-engine/README.md

 - Co-development of engine architecture, custom language (conlang), compiler/toolchain, and game logic.

 This unified approach allows design decisions to evolve dynamically, ensuring that the engine remains aligned with the specific needs of the project.
 Developers write in the Ildz language within the engine UI.
 Code transpiles to GLSL, SPIR-V, or other targets.
 Hotkeys trigger compilation and hot-reloading, enabling immediate iteration on gameplay or shaders without external editors.

->I initially implemented DLL swapping in C/C++, supporting renderer and shader hot-reload.
-The full core engine hot-reload was cumbersome, motivating the creation of a custom language and compiler.
-Current strategy involves invoking the Ildz compiler and applying runtime techniques to update subsystems as seamlessly as possible.
-Final implementation details are pending.

 ## Design Philosophy
 The engine enforces best practices for performance while remaining customizable, allowing developers to focus on gameplay and creative iteration without compromising efficiency.